Mishkanian/Movies-ETL/README.md

 # Movie Data - ETL in a Single Function

 ## Project Overview
 The purpose of this project is to create an automated pipeline that takes in new movie data, performs the appropriate transformations, and loads the data into existing tables.
-Our existing code is refactored into one function that performs the ETL process.
+The existing code is refactored into one function that performs the ETL process.

 ## Resources and Software